merefield/discourse-chatbot/README.md

 Initially **no-one** will have access to the bot, not even staff.

-Calling the Open AI API is not free after an initial free allocation has expired!
+Calling the OpenAI API is not free after an initial free allocation has expired!
 So, I've implemented a quota system to keep this under control, keep costs down and prevent abuse.
 The cost is not crazy with these small interactions, but it may add up if it gets popular.
 You can read more about OpenAI pricing [on their pricing page](https://openai.com/pricing).

 In order to interact with the bot you must belong to a group that has been added to one of the three levels of trusted sets of groups, low, medium & high trust group sets.
 You can modify each of the number of allowed interactions per week per trusted group sets in the corresponding settings.

 You must populate the groups too.
 That configuration is entirely up to you.
-They start out blank so initially **no-one** will have access to the bot.
-There are corresponding quotas in three additional settings.
+They start out blank, so initially **no-one** will have access to the bot.
+Set `chatbot_quota_basis` to enforce either query or token quotas, then configure the corresponding quota for each trust level.

 Note the user gets the quota based on the highest trusted group they are a member of.